Sending FlashCard

 # #![allow(unused_variables)] #fn main() { use gotham::handler::IntoResponse; use gotham::helpers::http::response::create_response; use gotham::state::State; use hyper::{Body, Response, StatusCode}; #}

-Next we should implement the IntoResponse
+Next we should implement the IntoResponse trait.

 # #![allow(unused_variables)] #fn main() { impl IntoResponse for FlashCard { fn into_response(self, state: &State) -> Response<Body> { create_response( state, StatusCode::OK, mime::APPLICATION_JSON, serde_json::to_string(&self).expect("serialized flash card"), ) } } #}

-function to create a valid response, which
+Here we use the create_response function to create a valid response, which

 contains JSON with a body of a string representation of the flash card.